miletovaa/java-more-or-less/README.md

 help the user approach the target value.
 (5 points)

-*Note: Ensure correct use of object-oriented programming principles, avoid static met- hods, and define individual program modules as independent classes.
+*Note: Ensure correct use of object-oriented programming principles, avoid static methods, and define individual program modules as independent classes.
 Follow proper coding practices. (-5 points for violations)*